yangzhou6666/ASRProphet/models/deepspeech_asr/run_l2arctic.md

 Let's try on the test set.

 ```
-for accent in 'ASI' 'RBBI'
+for accent in 'ASI' 'RRBI'
 do
   mkdir -p $DATA/$accent/manifests/deepspeech_outputs
   echo $accent